acn3to/hl-md/README.md

 hl-md ./"filePath"/"file.md"
 ```

-It will return on you terminal:
+It will return in you terminal:

 ```sh
 Job done!